Tensai75/NZBDonkey/PRIVACYPOLICY.md

 ## 6. Redirecting requests to connectivity-check.ubuntu.com

 When the NZB file interception feature is enabled, requests initiated by the browser for NZB file downloads are redirected to 'https://connectivity-check.ubuntu.com' to provoke a 204 'no content' response, effectively blocking the request.
-The cookie and referer headers are removed from the redirected requests, but your IP address is visible to connectivity-check.ubuntu.com.
+The cookie and referer headers are removed from the redirected requests, but the IP address is visible to connectivity-check.ubuntu.com.
 The connectivity-check.ubuntu.com endpoint is used by Ubuntu to check the internet connection.
 There is no documentation that this endpoint collects browsing habits, device identifiers or otherwise tracks user behaviour.

 ## 7. GitHub Repository Access